This industry information page is exclusively for members of the Freeranger Club.

 Industry News

-Code of Practice for the Welfare of Animals (Domestic Poultry is to be replaced by a set of animal welfare standards and guidelines being prepared by Animal Health Australia.
-When approved, they will apply in every state and territory.
+Code of Practice for the Welfare of Animals (Domestic Poultry has been replaced by a set of animal welfare standards and guidelines prepared by Animal Health Australia.
+The standards apply in every state and territory.

 All State Ministers for Consumer Affairs/Fair Trading have agreed to a pathetic national standard for free range egg production.
 They have allowed farms with stocking densities of 10,000 hens per hectare to label their eggs as free range.
 Hard to believe. but true.